 Another realm where Merriman feels like her skills could serve the district is teacher negotiations.
 As a union member herself, she knows that it’s challenging to come to a satisfactory agreement.
 She believes that the board is in urgent need of an empathetic listener that will make it a priority to treat teachers, administrators and staff with respect and appreciation.

 “I think it’s a big challenge that our teachers started the school year without a contract.
 And I think that has to be on every board member’s mind,” she said.
 “But I think it goes back to the humanizing…how you negotiate matters.
-I think we need to listen and they need to try.”
+I think the community and district leaders need to listen and the district representatives need to try.”

 Merriman says she’s a big fan of some of the things going on at CUSD, including the dual language learning program, which she hopes to see expand.
 She’s happy with the variety of pathways for students at Coronado High School, and gives Silver Strand Elementary props for academic success.